Daylight saving Time is Ruinous to Our Wellbeing

 Despite concerns about health, daylight savings is actually healthy and more productive to both students and adults by pushing them to wake up early and giving them more time to get things done.
 By making daylight savings permanent, the extra hour of sunlight allows for increased productivity and healthy schedules that helps everyone.

-Stephanie Hwang is the Assistant News Editor for her first year on Portola Pilot.
-This year, she hopes to connect with Portola Pilot members and learn...
+Stephanie Hwang is the Co-News Editor for her second year on the Portola Pilot.
+This year, she hopes to juggle the delicate balance between APs and her...